Select your location for up-to-date news and information in your local area My Area

 There are a few self-help techniques that you can try:

-• Don’t wash your skin more than twice a day as frequent washing can irritate the skin and make spots worse
+• Keep your face clean but don’t wash your skin more than twice a day as frequent washing can irritate the skin and make spots worse

 • Don’t try and squeeze spots, as this can make them worse or cause scarring